yairEO/validator/README.md

 ## Validation types support
 HTML5 offers a wide selection of input types.
 I saw no need to support them all, for example, a checkbox should not be validated as ‘required’ because why wouldn’t it be checked in the first place when the form is rendered?

-For a full list of all the available Types, visit the working draft page.
+For a full list of all the available types, visit the working draft page.
-These input types can be validated by the the JS for – `<input type='foo' name='bar' />`.
+These input types can be validated by the JS for – `<input type='foo' name='bar' />`.
 (Support is synthesized)

 ✔️ `text` <br/>
 ✔️ `email` <br/>